-No doubt about it: Judge Duplantier could command attention, and he liked attention.
+No doubt about it: Judge Duplantier could command attention.

-But, he used the attention he got to do some amazing things.
+But, he used the attention to do amazing things.

 Judge Duplantier helped start a home for boys that gave dozens of local kids from broken homes a successful start in life.
 But, after founding Boys’ Hope, he didn’t just attend formal functions.

 He spent most of his time collecting unused clothes and leftover food to bring to the boys at the home.
 Sometimes he’d invite me to come along.
 I was struck by how devoid of any authoritarian air he was when he visited the boys.

 By the end of my clerkship I started to feel slightly more relaxed.
 I began to wonder how I’d remember my clerkship, especially many years later after I’d gotten comfortable practicing law.